 To keep things fair for easy comparison, let us let:

-the cost of the 4-Star hotel in Canada - $300 - be the same as the cost of the all-inclusive resort in Punta Canada.
+the cost of the 4-Star hotel in Canada - $300 - be the same as the cost of the all-inclusive resort in Punta Cana.

 All-Inclusive Resorts charge per person, per day so the nightly cost of $300 for the room, would be ($300 divided by 2 people) so $150 per person, per day.

-At an all-inclusive resort in Punta Canada, that same $300 ($150 per person, per day) cost would have gotten you for each of the 2 people in the room:
+At an all-inclusive resort in Punta Cana, that same $300 ($150 per person, per day) cost would have gotten you for each of the 2 people in the room:

 double-occupancy, all-inclusive accommodations at a 4-Star, beachfront resort